 I don’t miss XML.
-XML would only be a quarter bad if it didn’t introduce the ambiguity of trying to decide whether data should be an attribute of an element or the value of an element.
+XML would only have been a quarter as bad as it is if it didn’t introduce the ambiguity of trying to decide whether data should be an attribute of an element or the value of an element.

-It wouldn’t be bad at all if there hadn’t been so many overspecified XML standards, written by committee, adopted by geriatric software companies and financial institutions, resulting in complex building blocks such as SOAP and XML Security, with the desire to redefine everything as XML, and a hype factor that meant if you weren’t doing it in XML then some government department wouldn’t adopt it because it wasn’t open.
+It wouldn’t be bad at all if there hadn’t been so many overspecified XML standards, written by committee and adopted by geriatric software companies and financial institutions.
+Building blocks such as SOAP and XML Security come immediately to mind.
+Try on OFX or IFX for real pain.

 There are a few other XML technologies I don’t miss either.
 Remember schema definitions (DTD) and transformations?
-Thankfully I never actually had to work much with either of these.
-Remember Relax NG?
-It wasn’t a half bad way of describing something quite bad.
+Thankfully I never actually had to do transformations.
+Or Relax NG, which wasn’t a half bad way of describing something quite bad.

 1 2 3 4 5 6 7

-All of this said, XML is less annoying as a document formation (e.g. HTML) than it is as a data exchange format (e.g. AJAX calls).
-But it is probably true that XML was a necessary stepping stone towards fully appreciating JSON.
+All of this said, XML is less annoying as a document formation (e.g. HTML) then it is as a data exchange format (e.g. AJAX calls).
+None the less, XML was probably a necessary stepping stone towards fully appreciating JSON.

 I quite like JSON